-As a small to medium sized business owner, usually up to your armpits in the business of running the business, it can be difficult to include your own business marketing, branding, and definitely the upkeep of your company website.
+As a small to a medium-sized business owner, usually up to your armpits in the business of running the business, it can be difficult to include your own business marketing, branding, and definitely the upkeep of your company website.
 Just like the painter whose house often goes unpainted, upkeep on the company website can sometimes fall by the wayside, either due to a lack of time, resources or just being focused on running the actual business.
 After all, you may have likely spent thousands of dollars designing the first one, it’s human nature to want to stretch those business dollars as far as possible and get the most for that investment.
 However, when it comes to the design of your website, waiting for too long can come back to haunt you and cost even more than regular upkeep.

 Your Business Website is your First Impression